-- Meet height/weight standards (see Appendix 1)
+- Meet height/weight standards:

 - Test Score: Receive a qualifying score in one of the following (test scores are valid indefinitely):

-- ACT: Composite score of 23 or greater
+- ACT: 23 (Composite)

 - Program-Specific Requirements:

-- CSPI applicants must be willing to accept and fulfill all requirements of the program statement of understanding (SOU).
+- CSPI applicants must be willing to accept and fulfill all requirements of the program Statement of Understanding (SOU).
 The SOU stipulates work hours, training, character, academic and administrative expectations of students who have been accepted into the program.

-CSPI Terms of Service and Appointment Grade
+CSPI Terms of Service and Appointment Grade:

-If you are ready to apply, you must visit the Plan Your Next Move page and follow the application process, which includes downloading the forms and all necessary application elements appropriate for the CSPI program.
+If you are ready to apply, you must visit the “Plan Your Next Move to become an Active Duty Coast Guard Officer” page and follow the application process, which includes downloading the application checklist.